searskairos/earlybird-payment-integration/README.md

 3. **Duplicate Prevention**: Hash-based deduplication to handle webhook retries
 4. **Modular Structure**: Separate routes, models, and utilities for maintainability

-### Assumptions
-- Payment amounts are provided in smallest currency unit (cents for USD)
-- Webhook signatures are provided in headers as documented by providers
-- MongoDB is preferred over SQLite for production scalability
-- Admin users need to be manually assigned the 'admin' role in the database

 ## 🤖 AI Tools Usage

 This project was developed with assistance from AI tools: